SANJIBLOV/Aviator-Predictor-apk/README.md

 https://aviatorpredict.com/

 Superior Predictive Intelligence
 At the heart of the Aviator Predictor app is a robust Artificial Intelligence system capable of providing reliable predictions of the airplane's drop point with an astounding 99% accuracy.
 Enabling the potential to revolutionize your gaming experience and achieve remarkable earnings, our predictor is accessible with just a few simple registration steps.
-Supporting both Android and iOS, the Aviator Predictor Premium app extends its capabilities to all mobile users.
+Supporting both Android , the Aviator Predictor Premium app extends its capabilities to all mobile users.

 Consistent Earnings
-Through the Aviator Predictor app, you have the potential to secure daily profits of up to 100% of your deposit amount.
+Through the Aviator Predictor app, you have the potential to secure daily profits of up to 1% of your deposit amount.
 To ensure a seamless experience, please adhere to the provided rules and restrictions during the registration process and beyond.
 Familiarize yourself with our guidelines to prevent account suspension or payout holds.

 Safe Usage Protocol
 We prioritize the safety and success of our users.
 To this end, we implement a structured operation scheme, limiting the operation of the Aviator Predictor app for new users to avoid any misuse.
 Find detailed information about the protocol on our website.